 AMD Zen 3 Ryzen 5000 Series Motherboards

-While the early BIOS revisions ensure the processors will work on the most basic level, you'll have to update to an AGESA 188.8.131.52 (or better) BIOS for the best performance.
-These revisions will be available for all 500-series motherboards by the November 5th Ryzen 5000 series launch date.
-However, many motherboard vendors are already distributing newer BIOS revisions with enhanced functionality.
+While the early BIOS revisions ensure the processors will work on the most basic level, you'll have to update to an AGESA 22.214.171.124 (or better) BIOS for the best performance.
+These revisions are available for all 500-series motherboards.
+Many motherboard vendors are also distributing newer BIOS revisions with enhanced functionality.

 AMD originally announced it wouldn't provide Zen 3 support for 400-series motherboards, but due to concerns from the enthusiast community, the company reversed course.
-Now AMD will also provide support for 400-series chipsets, but the BIOS updates are under development, and the first beta BIOSes will be available in January of 2021.
+Now AMD will also provide support for 400-series chipsets, but the BIOS updates are under development, and the first beta BIOSes will be officially available in January of 2021.
+That hasn't stopped several vendors from offering the leading versions of the new BIOS, which you can already find in the wild.

-The Ryzen 5000 series will come to market on November 5th, 2020.
-We expect to learn more information, like performance benchmarks, for the Ryzen 7 and 5 models in the interim.
-We also expect to eventually hear about Threadripper 5000 products with the Zen 3 architecture, but we aren't sure when AMD will bring the new design to its ultra-powerful high end desktop lineup.
+We also expect to eventually hear about Threadripper 5000 products with the Zen 3 architecture, but we aren't sure when AMD will bring the new design to its ultra-powerful high end desktop (HEDT) lineup.
+AMD will also update its APUs with the Zen 3 architecture, but we aren't sure of the timeline for that advance.

 The Zen 3 Ryzen 5000 processors do come with a recommended $50 markup across the product stack.
-AMD's suggested pricing often has little to do with what we see at retail; you can expect the CPUs to eventually retail for far lower than MSRP.
+AMD's suggested pricing often has little to do with what we see at retail; you can expect the CPUs to eventually retail for far lower pricing, particularly as supply improves.

-The change comes as AMD positions itself as a premium chip supplier as opposed to its long history as the value alternative.
+AMD's pricing increase comes as it positions itself as a premium chip supplier, as opposed to its long history as the value alternative.
 The continued absence of bundled coolers also serves to drive up the platform cost - in most cases, you'll need to invest at least $40 to find a cooler that's as capable as AMD's stock coolers.
 The company specs a 280mm AIO cooler (or equivalent air cooler) for the processors, so plan accordingly.

 Should I Buy a Ryzen 5000 Series Zen 3 CPU?